 Whether Trump singled out Kovaleski or was “doing a standard retard” doesn’t matter much to me.
 It is a very Sad! day when political pressures lead to defense of the indefensible.

 With Ann Coulter on his Monday radio show, Eric Metaxas seemed stunned that historians would critique his new book, If You Can Keep It.
 Coulter warned people that her new book would likely contain errors and Metaxas jumped off of that comment to complain that people have written essays about the errors in his book.
-Listen:
+Listen at 1:02:

 He acknowledges that he got religious liberty in the colonial period wrong but implies he could change a sentence around to make it accurate.
 He glosses over his error by implying he only got it wrong in one sentence (not so, see this post).
 He also claims he is correct in his interpretation of John Winthrop’s “City of a Hill” speech.
 I think historians John Fea and Tracy McKenzie would enjoy hearing his defense.